Health & Wellness | April 8, 2022

 |There are so many breakthrough cases, I don’t need to bother getting boosted.|

-We encourage everyone to step up and do your part to protect our senior living communities and all that live and work in them, as well as being a good neighbor to promote health and wellness in the cities and towns we operate.
+We encourage everyone associated with our communities to become current on their COVID-19 vaccines, including receiving the third dose.
+By stepping up in this way, you are doing your part to protect our senior living communities and all who live and work in them, as well as being a good neighbor to promote health and wellness in our wider communities.

 We know we will be Better with Boosters as we all do our part during this continuing COVID-19 pandemic.